-- Nonresident aliens who do not meet the green card or substantial presence test and are not married to a U.S. citizen or resident alien
+- You were a nonresident alien who does not meet the green card or substantial presence test and are not married to a U.S. citizen or resident alien

-- Students on an F, J, M, or Q Visa or Teachers or Trainees on a J Visa
+- You were a student on an F, J, M, or Q Visa or a teacher or trainee on a J Visa

-- You, or your personal representative, are unable to come to the tax site
+- You, or your personal representative, is unable to come to the tax site

-The above is a list of most common out-of-scope items, but it not necessarily exhaustive.
+The above is a list of most common out-of-scope items but is not necessarily exhaustive.

 Preparing for your appointment...